-14 The treatment of a cost as direct or indirect is almost always driven by its treatment in the program operator's accounting system.
-Also, the SEA performs the duties of a cognizant agency for school districts; and the indirect cost methodology the SEA prescribes for a school district may call for direct-indirect distinctions other than those set out in this matrix.
-The SFA must defer to such instructions from the SEA, since their authority to issue them is based on Federal regulations published by the U.S. Department of Education.
+16 The treatment of a cost as direct or indirect is almost always driven by its treatment in the program operator's accounting system.
+Also, the indirect cost methodology prescribed for an LEA may call for direct-indirect distinctions other than those set out in this matrix.
+The SFA must defer to such instructions from the cognizant Federal agency, since their authority to issue them is based on Federal regulations published by the U.S. Department of Education.

-^{15}Both of these maintenance examples are identified as direct costs because the billings for maintenance services are specifically identifiable to the cost objectives (i.e., food service) that received the services.
+^{17 }Both of these maintenance examples are identified as direct costs because the billings for maintenance services are specifically identifiable to the cost objectives (i.e., food service) that received the services.

-^{16} Treated as a direct cost because it is specifically identifiable to a cost objective (i.e., food service) in which the employee was working when s/he was injured.
+^{18 } Treated as a direct cost because it is specifically identifiable to a cost objective (i.e., food service) in which the employee was working when s/he was injured.

-^{17 }Both of these post retirement health benefits are treated as indirect costs because allocating individual payments to retirees based on the cost objectives in which they worked in the course of their careers would be oppressively burdensome and therefore they are typically treated as an indirect cost.
+^{19 }Both of these post retirement health benefits are treated as indirect costs because allocating individual payments to retirees based on the cost objectives in which they worked in the course of their careers would be oppressively burdensome and therefore they are typically treated as an indirect cost.

-Appendix 5: Overview of Generally Accepted Accounting Principles (GAAP) for School Districts
+Appendix 5: Overview of Generally Accepted Accounting Principles (GAAP) for LEAs